-We think of sunscreen as something that is going to protect us from developing serious problems such as skin cancer somewhere down the road, and it many ways it does.
-But there are some real health concerns with much of the manufactured, store bought sunscreens that people are using on a daily basis.
+We think of sunscreen as something that is going to protect us from developing serious problems such as skin cancer somewhere down the road, and in many ways it does.
+But there are some real health concerns with much of the manufactured, store-bought sunscreens that people are using daily.

-For those of us who attempt to avoid toxic chemicals, the issue with sunscreen is similar to those we have with shampoo, soap and other skin care products.
-Most of them are filled with a variety of natural and chemicals ingredients and it’s hard to know if all of them are safe or may have long-term side effects.
+For those of us who attempt to avoid toxic chemicals, the issue with sunscreen is similar to those we have with shampoo, soap, and other skincare products.
+Most of them are filled with a variety of natural and chemical ingredients and it’s hard to know if all of them are safe or may have long-term side effects.

 So what exactly makes sunscreen in particular unsafe or problematic?
 Here are a few of the elements in sunscreens that can be a problem:

 Chemical UV Filters:

 Did you know that nearly 70% of sunscreens on the market either do not work to protect us from the sun’s Ultraviolet (UV) rays or contain chemicals that can be as equally dangerous as too much sun?
 Unfortunately, the FDA does not review sunscreen safety.
 The Environmental Working Group (EWG) puts out an Annual Sunscreen Report which shows the results of current testing and research.